Aboodtt404/BloomChain/README.md

-# BloomChain - ICP Landing Page with Internet Identity
+# BloomChain - Web3 Gardening Game on ICP

-This project has been converted from a standard React landing page to a full Internet Computer Protocol (ICP) application with Internet Identity authentication.
+A decentralized Web3 gardening game built on the Internet Computer Protocol (ICP) with Unity game integration, Internet Identity authentication, and blockchain-powered features.

 ## 🏗️ Project Structure